aiven/devportal/docs/products/postgresql/reference/pg-metrics.rst

 ..
 Warning::
     When creating new dashboards, do not prefix the names with **“Aiven”** because they may be removed or replaced.
 The "Aiven" prefix is used to identify Aiven's system-managed dashboards.
 This also applies to the default dashboard, for which any direct editing to it could be lost.

-PostgreSQL Metrics Prebuilt Dashboard
+PostgreSQL metrics prebuilt dashboard
 -------------------------------------

 The PostgreSQL default dashboard is split into several sections under two main categories: Generic and PostgreSQL. **Generic** metrics are not specific to the type of service running on the node and mostly related to CPU, memory, disk, and network. **PostgreSQL** metrics are specific for the service.

-General Metrics
+General metrics
 ---------------

 Overview